printercu/elastics/README.md

 # elastics
 Simple & handy client for elasticsearch.
-It's just wrapper around `http.request` with shortcuts for elasticsearch.
+It's just a wrapper around `http.request` with shortcuts for elasticsearch.

 It implements all available functionality & even upcoming.

-Be careful wile using settings for default type & index: they are client's instance variables.
+Be careful while using settings for default type & index: they are client's instance variables.
 So if you are going to have one client in an application you'd better set them explicitly in each call.
-JS is so _asynchronus..._
+JS is so _asynchronous..._

 ## usage